 It’s important to remember, however, that international stocks aren’t a monolith; Europe, Asia, other regions of the world, and the countries and businesses within them are all subject to different forces and risks that make investing in those regions more or less appropriate for your clients.
 It can be a heavy lift to analyze which international stocks are a good fit for your clients’ portfolio.
 Advisors who are strapped for time might be tempted to just stick with the U.S.-based assets that they’re most familiar with.

-Even for financial advisors that relish the construction of a robust, well-balanced investment portfolio and have the time to do so, they are still faced with managing their clients’ reactions to the latest news headlines and global events.
-Sometimes, clients may ask their advisor to make changes to their portfolio based on which investments are popular and which direction the market is going.
+Even for financial advisors that relish the construction of a robust, well-balanced investment portfolio (and have the time to do so), the reality is: they still have to manage clients’ reactions to the latest news headlines and global events.
+Sometimes, clients may ask their advisor to make changes to their portfolio based on which investments are popular or which direction they think the market is going.

 However, there is rarely a benefit to abandoning sound investing principles in response to such requests.

-For example, most portfolios should have some sort of fixed-income investment to act as long-term ballast, such as Treasury bonds.
-If your client has a low risk tolerance but is wondering why they’re invested in low-yielding bonds instead of a popular but volatile stock, effectively communicating why you’ve constructed their portfolio to include such assets is essential.
+For example, most portfolios should include fixed-income investments to act as long-term ballast, such as Treasury bonds.
+If your client has a low-risk tolerance but is wondering why they’re invested in low-yielding bonds instead of a popular but volatile stock, effectively communicating why you’ve constructed their portfolio to include different asset classes is essential.

-As a financial advisor, you have the benefit of being emotionally removed from the performance of a given portfolio.
-This distance enables you to provide unbiased advice and guidance to your clients, ensuring that their investment decisions are based on research and evidence rather than emotion.
+As a financial advisor, you can use your advantage of being emotionally removed from the performance of a given portfolio.
+This distance enables you to provide unbiased investment advice and guidance to your clients if certain assets start to underperform, ensuring that their investment decisions are based on research and evidence rather than emotion.

-Any well-diversified investment portfolio is going to have underperforming elements in a given year or quarter.
-Without a diverse set of assets, a portfolio might perform very well one year when the market conditions are just right and perform disastrously the next year when conditions change again.
-With the right mix of assets to hedge for volatility, one asset or the other is going to provide lower returns.
+Any well-diversified investment portfolio will have underperforming elements in a given year or quarter.
+Without diversification, a portfolio might perform very well one year when the market conditions are just right and perform disastrously the next year when conditions change again.
+With the right mix of assets to hedge for volatility, one asset or the other will provide lower returns.

-Financial advisors need to listen to their clients, understand their goals, and learn about their actual risk tolerance.
-Starting from here, they can build investment portfolios that speak to those needs.
-Then, when something inevitably underperforms or when adjustments are necessary, the advisor can center the conversation on their clients.
+Financial advisors need to listen to their clients, understand their goals, have a firm grasp of their time horizon, and pinpoint their actual risk tolerance.
+Starting from here, they can build investment portfolios that speak to those needs and support a realistic budget.

-None of these challenges are insurmountable for a financial advisor, especially if portfolio construction is something they enjoy.
-But the caveat here is whether there is enough time to address each one, let alone address these challenges and sustain a robust relationship with your clients.
+None of these challenges are insurmountable for a financial advisor, but they all require time.
+As requirements increase, you may feel stretched to address each one effectively—let alone address these challenges and sustain a robust relationship with your clients.

-Conducting due diligence into individual investment products and strategies, evaluating market conditions, conveying the reasoning behind your decisions to clients—all of these are highly time-consuming.
-Spending your time on these activities means you spend less time:
+Conducting due diligence into individual investment products and strategies, evaluating market conditions, and conveying the reasoning behind your decisions to clients are all highly time-consuming tasks.
+Spending your time on these activities means you spend less time on other important initiatives, such as:

 For some, the love of investment management was the reason why they launched their financial advising career.
 The idea of outsourcing this enjoyable element of their work may leave such advisors feeling a bit deflated.
 Most importantly, the financial advisor understands their clients’ goals best; could a third party translate those goals into a tailored investment portfolio any better?

 That’s why AssetMark provides the ability to develop custom portfolios consisting of different investment strategies.
-With this approach, advisors don’t have to worry about conducting due diligence into asset classes, picking and choosing granular investment vehicles, and all the other tedious elements of portfolio construction that have a poor return on your time investment.
-At the same time, advisors can still build custom portfolios that speak to their clients’ needs as they know best.
+With this approach, investment advisors don’t have to worry about conducting due diligence into asset classes, picking and choosing granular investment vehicles, and all the other tedious elements of portfolio construction that have a poor return for all the time spent.
+At the same time, advisors can still build custom portfolios that speak to each investor’s needs as they know best.

 For example, at AssetMark, a financial advisor might want a passively implemented equity exposure for a client’s portfolio, but with an active bond strategy.
 Rather than picking between an all-passive, all-active, or balanced portfolio, an advisor working with AssetMark can plug in one of a variety of active bond rotation strategies into their otherwise passive portfolio.